 Article by: Leanne Ridgeway

-Southern California’s sludge conquering sultans -(16)- returned June 5th with their eighth full-length album, ‘Dream Squasher‘ on Relapse Records.
+Southern California’s sludge conquering sultans -(16)- returned June 5th with their eighth full-length album, ‘Dream Squasher‘ on Relapse Records, and today we’ll review it.
 When I first saw the announcement, that absolutely striking cover art by Marald Art is what first stunned my senses, but then I heard the first song…